hanamant1828-max/SpaManagement_AN/replit.md

 - **Production Deployment**: Gunicorn with autoscale deployment target
 - **Database**: SQLite with proper PRAGMA settings for concurrent access
 - **Environment**: Configured for Replit environment with proxy support
+- **Database Location**: `hanamantdatabase/workspace.db`

 ## Recent Changes
-- 2025-09-28: **Successfully configured for Replit environment with PostgreSQL**
+- 2025-09-28: **Successfully configured for Replit environment with SQLite database**
   - ✅ Installed all Python dependencies from requirements.txt
-  - ✅ Configured PostgreSQL database connection using Replit's managed database
+  - ✅ Configured SQLite database with optimized settings (WAL mode, foreign keys enabled)
-  - ✅ Updated Flask application configuration for PostgreSQL compatibility
+  - ✅ Updated Flask application configuration for SQLite compatibility
   - ✅ Set up Flask Frontend workflow running on port 5000 with webview output
-  - ✅ Tested application - login page and navigation working perfectly
+  - ✅ Created admin user with credentials (admin/admin123)
   - ✅ Configured deployment settings for production use with gunicorn and autoscale
   - ✅ All core modules loading successfully (auth, dashboard, clients, services, inventory, etc.)
-  - ✅ Application running smoothly in Replit environment with PostgreSQL backend
+  - ✅ Application running smoothly in Replit environment with SQLite backend
   - ✅ Import and setup process completed - application is ready for use and deployment

 ## Project Structure